Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 Keeping one eye on the fire-blind deputies in their bedrolls, LT opened his canteen, sat the little girl up, and gave her a long drink.
 When she finished, he wiped the canteen with his sleeve and gave the coughing boy next to her a long drink as well.
 Then he wiped the canteen one more time and put it back inside his coat.

 Wha’choo up to, boy?
-Hunter asked himself as he watched the slaver-who-was-not-a-slaver attend to the children in the coffle.
+Hunter watched the slaver-who-was-not-a-slaver attend to the children in the coffle.
 It made no sense for him to accept a contract that took him into the Shadows—unless he had a plan that made the risk worthwhile.

-Waiting, Hunter knew, increased the risk of something going wrong with his own plan.
+Hunter knew that waiting to see what the kid was doing increased the risk of something going wrong with his own plan.
 But he couldn’t help it.
 His gut told him to help the kid, if he could just figure out what he was up to.

 Autumn was distracted.
-He was supposed to be moving into position to surveille the camp and prepare to play his part in the abduction.
-But he’d stumbled across something he hadn’t expected to find.
-In fact, it was something he didn’t think was even possible anymore.
+He was supposed to be moving into position to surveil the camp and prepare to play his part in their abduction of the fugitive.
+But he’d stumbled across something he hadn’t expected to find—something he didn’t think was even possible anymore.

 Yet, here it was in front of him: a set of tracks too big and too deep to be anything other than what they appeared to be.
 And if what they appeared to be checked out, their plan absolutely had to change.
 Urgently and immediately.
 Tonight.

-At one time, decades ago, before humans took control of this valley, they lived here, too: towering, bipedal wolves in a permanent state of war with every sentient species around them.
+He knew that at one time, decades ago, long before humans took control of this valley, they lived here, too, Gnolls: towering, bipedal wolves in a permanent state of war with every sentient species around them.

 Humans, alone, were no match for gnolls in combat.
-An average human with an ordinary weapon had no hope one-on-one.
-Even a pup would defeat him—and then eat his corpse to celebrate.
+An average human with an ordinary weapon had no hope one-on-one against a gnoll.
+Even a pup would easily defeat a typical human adult—and then eat his corpse to celebrate.

-An elite human, a warrior, properly trained and equipped with superior weapons, might . . . might prevail against a single adult gnoll in hand-to-hand combat.
-But a pack of gnolls with the advantages of surprise and darkness against four deputies, a single overseer, and a bunch of unarmed slaves . . . there was no question that would be a massacre.
+An elite human warrior, properly trained and equipped with superior weapons, might . . . might prevail against a single adult gnoll in hand-to-hand combat.
+But a pack of gnolls with the advantages of surprise and darkness against four deputies, a single overseer, and a bunch of unarmed slaves?
+There was no question that would be a massacre.

-And while Autumn knew that Hunter would prefer to stick to their carefully laid plans, he knew, also, that this development was far too important to ignore.
+And while Autumn knew that Hunter would prefer to stick to their carefully laid plans, he knew, also, that disconering gnoll tracks was far too important to ignore.
 The presence of gnolls here, near the river camp tonight, would complicate everything in the worst possible way.

 But so far, he had little information to go on.
 In order to verify and assess the level of this unanticipated threat, Autumn needed to know more.
 Only then would he raise it with Hunter.

 The tracks he followed took him away from camp, increasing in number as he went.
-Out of sheer bad luck, he was a considerable distance away, at the bottom of the pasture on the riverbank, when their first war yelps confirmed their return to the Beard.
+Out of sheer bad luck, he was a considerable distance away, at the bottom of the pasture on the riverbank, when the gnolls’ first war yelps confirmed their return to the Beard.

 Scout was no stranger to gnolls.
 She, too, had grown up in The Wood.
 She was as familiar with their war cries as Autumn.
 So the moment they yelped their murderous intentions, she immediately adjusted her plans.